-Our lawyers are accepting potential lawsuits on behalf of individuals who were diagnosed with cancer, heart failure or bullous pemphigoid after taking Onglyza (generic: saxagliptin), a type 2 diabetes medication.
+Our lawyers are accepting potential lawsuits on behalf of individuals who were diagnosed with cancer, heart failure, bullous pemphigoid, or rhabdomyolysis after taking Onglyza (generic: saxagliptin), a type 2 diabetes medication.

 Free Confidential Case Evaluation: If you or a loved one was injured by Onglyza side effects, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 December 1, 2017 – Patients who took Onglyza and other medicines from the DPP-4 inhibitor class have been diagnosed with a severe muscle disorder called rhabdomyolysis, according to a recent FDA Warning.
 The agency is determining whether the drugs’ risks outweigh their benefits, and will notify the public as the information becomes available.

 In 2011, the consumer watchdog group Public Citizen raised questions about the potential serious side effects of Onglyza, a recently-approved type 2 diabetes drug.
 In their monthly newsletter, Worst Pills Best Pills, the group urged consumers to wait seven years, or until 2016, before they use Onglyza so that more long-term data is available about its potential risks and benefits.
 Even though the drug only hit the market in 2009, Onglyza has already been closely scrutinized by the FDA.
 The administration has requested that drugmaker Bristol-Myers Squibb conduct postmarketing studies, and has expressed concerns about the drug’s heart risks, liver toxicity, and potential skin reactions.